-In January, Twitter jumped 14% on rumors that News Corp (TSX:NWSAC) was interested.
-That same month The Wall Street Journal reported interest on the part of Alphabet Inc. (NASDAQ:GOOGA), Time Warner Inc. (NYSE:TWXC) and 21st Century Fox Inc. (TSX:FOXAC).
+In January, Twitter jumped 14% on rumors that News Corp (TSX:NWSAB) was interested.
+That same month The Wall Street Journal reported interest on the part of Alphabet Inc. (NASDAQ:GOOGC), Time Warner Inc. (:TWXN/A) and 21st Century Fox Inc. (TSX:FOXAC).

 February brought reports of interest on the part of Marc Andreessen and private equity group, Silver Lake Partners and in March Google (Alphabet) rumors resurfaced.

 June was a busy month featuring takeover or merger rumors regarding Yahoo!
 Inc. Stock not found YHOO, Alphabet (again) and Comcast Corp.
-(NASDAQ:CMCSAC).
-During that same month Nick Bilton at Vanity Fair said Apple Inc. (NASDAQ:AAPLA), Facebook Inc. (NASDAQ:FBC) and Alphabet would likely not bid on Twitter.
+(NASDAQ:CMCSAF).
+During that same month Nick Bilton at Vanity Fair said Apple Inc. (NASDAQ:AAPLB), Facebook Inc. (NASDAQ:FBF) and Alphabet would likely not bid on Twitter.